bolaabanjo/bolaabanjo/README.md

   LLMs, AGI safety, autonomous agents, neuro-symbolic fusion, prompt engineering, multi-modal AI systems — this is more than tech.
 It’s the birth of synthetic minds.

 - **Quantum & Energy Systems**
-  Energy isn’t just a utility.
-It’s a philosophy.
-I’m building reactors that defy convention — blending thermal, quantum, and optical physics to make energy infinite and intelligent.
+  Energy is a philosophy.
+I’m building reactors that defy convention, blending thermal, quantum, and optical physics to make energy infinite and intelligent.

 - **Product Design & Human-Centered Systems**
   Form *must* seduce.
 Function *must* submit.
-I design like Dieter Rams met Elon Musk in a Figma file.
+I design like Dieter Rams too.

 - **Cybersecurity & Digital Sovereignty**
   The future needs defenders.
-I’m not interested in patching holes — I’m building AI-native defense architectures that see through deception before it exists.
+I’m not interested in patching holes.
+I’m building AI-native defense architectures that see through deception before it exists.

 - **Music, Film, Fashion, and Visual Art**
   I create soundscapes, write scripts, design clothing, and direct ideas into motion.
 I believe technology and art are two sides of the same rebellion.

 - **Business, Politics, Economics, Power**
-  I study markets, game global systems, and map influence like a war strategist.
-I don’t want to play the game.
-I want to rewrite it.
+  I study markets cause i must, imma businessman, i have no choice.

 ---